First, do not to panic.

 - Do not move the patient if there is a bone or neck injury.

 IF YOU ARE NOT SURE THAT IT IS AN EMERGENCY CASE

 - Choose “language translation” if you cannot speak English.

 - This is better than going straight to 9-1-1 (unless you are sure that it is an urgent medical situation).
 It saves you from an unnecessary expense.

 - The use of an ambulance is not free.
-See current fees here.
+It costs around $340 (see current fees here).

 FOR LESS URGENT MEDICAL CARE

 - possible fracture/sprain